After its debut on iOS, Super Mario Run is finally coming to Android

 A few words from the other Nintendo legend…

 Nintendo’s video game legend, Shigeru Miyamoto, recently spoke in some detail about Super Mario Run’s gameplay.
-He said: “From an overall gameplay perspective, the courses are a little bit shorter than normal because it’s really geared toward the quick play on a mobile device… if you’re not very good at Mario, you still get a real good sense of running through the level and reaching the flagpole at the end of the level.”
+He said: “From an overall gameplay perspective, the courses are a little bit shorter than normal because it’s really geared toward the quick play on a mobile device … if you’re not very good at Mario, you still get a real good sense of running through the level and reaching the flagpole at the end of the level.”

-How to get Super Mario Run on your iPhone or iPad
+How to get Super Mario Run

 Are you a Mario fan?
 Do you think Super Mario Run will be a worthy addition to the series?
 Drop us a line below and share your thoughts.